-(1) The purchase price for the Acquisition was determined based on the book value as of December 31, 1995 of the Kay-Bee net assets acquired and was adjusted dollar-for-dollar based primarily on the increase in seasonal working capital at Kay-Bee for the period from January 1, 1996 to May 4, 1996.
+(1) The pro forma purchase price for the Acquisition was determined based on the book value as of December 31, 1995 of the Kay-Bee net assets acquired.
+The actual purchase price as of May 5, 1996 was higher based primarily on the increase in seasonal working capital at Kay-Bee for the period from January 1, 1996 to May 4, 1996.
 This increase in working capital and the borrowings that would be attributable thereto are not reflected in the unaudited pro forma combined financial information.
 Accordingly, the unaudited pro forma combined financial information reflects a lower purchase price and lower outstanding borrowings under the Revolving Credit Facility.
+The Company borrowed approximately \$215 million under the Revolving Credit Facility to finance the cash portion of the Acquisition, which borrowings will be partially repaid with the net proceeds from the Offering.